kube-vip/website/content/docs/usage/kubernetes-services.md

 ### Optional behavior

-Alternate LoadBalancer Class handlig behavior can be enabled by setting `LoadBalancerClassLegacyHandling` config flag to `false`.
+Alternate LoadBalancer Class handling behavior can be enabled by setting `LoadBalancerClassLegacyHandling` config flag to `false`.
 In this mode, kube-vip will only process the service if it's `spec.loadBalancerClass` value **is equal** to the class configured in kube-vip using `LoadBalancerClassName` flag.

 ## Multiple services on the same IP